lockss/lockss-rtd-manual/docs/installing/installer.rst

 .. error::

-   Below are some error conditions you may encounter and what to do about them.
+   Below are some error conditions you may encounter here and what to do about them.

    .. dropdown:: User namespaces must be enabled in RHEL/CentOS 7